glueckf/Python-f-r-Ingenieure/README.md

-# Python für Ingenieure
+# Python for Engineers

-Dieses Projekt enthält mehrere Jupyter-Notebooks, welche sich mit der Datenverarbeitung und Analyse von Ingenieursdaten beschäftigen.
+A collection of Jupyter notebooks focusing on data processing and analysis of engineering data.

-## Projektziele
+## Project Goals

-Dieses Projekt wurde im Rahmen des Moduls "Python für Ingenieure" entwickelt und soll verschiedene Analyse- und Datenverarbeitungsmethoden vermitteln und Python in verschiedensten Settings für Ingenieure näher bringen.
+This project was developed as part of the "Python for Engineers" module to teach various data analysis and processing methods, introducing Python in different engineering contexts.

-Es demonstriert die Anwendung von Python in der technischen Datenanalyse mit Fokus auf:
+Key focus areas:
-- Strukturierte Analyse in Jupyter Notebooks
+- Structured analysis using Jupyter Notebooks
-- Implementierung von Engineering-Workflows
+- Implementation of engineering workflows

-## Technologien
+## Technologies

-- Hauptsprache: Python
+- Main Language: Python
-- Entwicklungsumgebung: Jupyter Notebook
+- Development Environment: Jupyter Notebook
-- Datenverarbeitung: Pandas, NumPy
+- Data Processing: Pandas, NumPy
-- Datenvisualisierung: Matplotlib
+- Data Visualization: Matplotlib
-- Dateiformate: CSV, IPYNB
+- File Formats: CSV, IPYNB

-## Projektstruktur
+## Project Structure

-Das Projekt besteht aus mehreren Hausaufgaben, Praxisabgaben und einer finalen Abgabe.
+The project consists of multiple homework assignments, practical submissions, and a final project.

 ## Status